yarnpkg/yarn/CONTRIBUTING.md

 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

-## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.

-Complete your CLA here: <https://code.facebook.com/cla>

-## Issues

-We use GitHub issues to track public bugs.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

-## Coding Style

-Use the same coding style, spacing and naming scheme as existing code.
-When in doubt run `make lint`.

 ## License

 By contributing to fbkpm, you agree that your contributions will be licensed